It occurred to me this week, as I muscled through the final section of Draft 10 of my current long-form project, that a rest would soon be in order.

 When you return to your manuscript, you’re likely to feel some things, among them, the anticlimactic realization that this thing still needs work; new structural possibilities; renewed vigor.

-Don’t feel the need to dive in with your machete, hacking things to bits.
+Don’t feel the need to dive in with your machete, and hack things to bits.
 You’ll want to ease into it.
-Many of these novel insights are instinctual, and while instinct has a strong place in the writing process, as you get closer to the finish line sometimes it’s best to question those instincts.* (*We’ll talk about this more in a later post.)
+Many of these insights are instinctual, and while instinct has a strong place in the writing process, as you get closer to the finish line sometimes it’s best to question those instincts.

 All creative endeavors, but especially the later, more intense rounds of revision, require a delicate balance—beginners mind / sage mind—and the rest you’ve taken prepares you to twirl between the two, respecting the old growth of the story’s foundation, and clearing space for the light to shine on the new growth that rises in the gaps of cleared timber.
 In the forest of your book, you are the tender, and you must tend to yourself first of all.